Process group: Applications

 It also sends the SIGTTIN and SIGTTOU signals to any processes that attempt to read from or write to the terminal and that are not in the foreground process group.

 The shell, in turn, partitions the command pipelines that it creates into process groups, and controls what process group is the foreground process group of its controlling terminal, thus determining what processes (and thus what command pipelines) may perform I/O to and from the terminal at any given time.

-When the shell forks a new child process for a command pipeline, both the parent shell process and the child process immediately make the child process into the leader of the process group for the command pipeline.
-In this way, it is ensured that the child is the leader of the process group before either the parent or the child relies on this being the case.
+When the shell forks a new child process for a command pipeline, both the parent shell process and the child process immediately make the child process the leader of the process group for the command pipeline.
+This ensures that the child is the leader of the process group before either the parent or child relies on this being the case.

 Where a textual user interface is being used on a Unix-like system, sessions are used to implement login sessions.

 A single process, the session leader, interacts with the controlling terminal in order to ensure that all programs are terminated when a user "hangs up" the terminal connection.

 (Where a session leader is absent, the processes in the terminal's foreground process group are expected to handle hangups.)

 Where a graphical user interface is being used, the session concept is largely lost, and the kernel's notion of sessions largely ignored.

 Graphical user interfaces, such as where the X display manager is employed, use a different mechanism for implementing login sessions.